 How can a radiation meter help me reduce my radiation exposure?

-- You will identify the obvious or hidden radiation sources around you so that you can remove or replace them
+- You will be able to identify the obvious or hidden radiation sources around you so that you can remove or replace them.

-- You will avoid radiation hotspots (were the limits of safe long-term exposure to high frequency radiation are exceeded) by increasing your distance from the radiation source.
+- You will know to avoid radiation hotspots (where the limits of safe long-term exposure to high frequency radiation are exceeded) by increasing your distance from the radiation source.

 - You will see if you have achieved low radiation levels in your areas after using electromagnetic shielding materials or implementing other solutions proposed in our radiation reduction tips guide.

-Since radiation measurements have become mainstream the past years, the majority of EMF meters (and all the meters we recommend) are very simple to use and do not require any technical knowledge.
+Since radiation measurements have become mainstream over the past few years, the majority of EMF meters (and all the meters we recommend) are very simple to use and do not require any technical knowledge.

-There are dozens EMF meter manufacturers, selling hundreds different EMF meters, from every corner of the world.
+There are dozens of EMF meter manufacturers, selling hundreds of different variations of EMF meters.

 Home Biology is run by engineers who perform electromagnetic radiation measurements for a living.